Timo Rautiainen (musician)

-Timo Aulis Rautiainen (born 25 January 1963, in Sulkava, Finland) is a Finnish heavy metal singer, guitarist and songwriter.
+Timo Aulis Rautiainen (born 25 January 1963 in Sulkava) is a Finnish heavy metal musician.
 He is best known as the singer and songwriter of Timo Rautiainen & Trio Niskalaukaus.
 He has also sung and played guitar in the bands Lyijykomppania and Aku Ankkuli.

 Career

 Rautiainen graduated from the University of Jyväskylä as a teacher of special education.
 In the early stages of Trio Niskalaukaus, Rautiainen was commonly represented in the main media as "The Grim Teacher", because of his strong and rather gloomy lyrics and his occupation.
 However, in later years he concentrated solely on his musical career, resigning from his educational activities.
-Despite his earlier and solemn representation in Finnish media, he is actually a man with good sense of humour, and on stage he is characterized by his laid back nature.
+Despite his earlier and solemn representation in Finnish media, he is actually a man with a good sense of humour, and he is characterized by his laid back nature on stage.

 In December 2004, Timo Rautiainen & Trio Niskalaukaus announced that they would be going on break for an indefinite period.
 While the band was on hiatus, Rautiainen starred on the Finnish talk-show K-Rappu, which concentrated on culture.
 On 1 November 2006, Trio Niskalaukaus announced that they would be breaking up.

 After the breakup, Rautiainen published his first solo album titled Sarvivuori in 2006 with a crew gathered from different bands.
 The album featured the talents of Nightwish founder Tuomas Holopainen (who also wrote one song) and former Children of Bodom guitarist, Alexander Kuoppala.
-On drums debuted renowned Finnish actor Jussi Lampi.
+On drums debuted Finnish actor Jussi Lampi.

 Initially Rautiainen was supposed to do only one solo album, but after the album's good reception and the band's highly successful summer tour he changed his mind.
 In 2007 his second solo album, Loppuun ajettu, was released.
 The line-up changed a bit, and Jarkko Petosalmi, former Trio Niskalaukaus guitarist, joined Rautiainen's solo band.
 The album entered the Finnish charts at #5 in its first week.